 - Weight Watchers offers three plans with pricing up front, though you could argue it’s slightly misleading because unlike with Noom, pricing is weekly.
-Depending on how many months plans you pick (one or three months, with three-month plans at the lower rate) how much you pay will vary.
-For the digital-only plan, you pay a little over three dollars a week, or about twelve dollars a month; with a workshop, you’ll pay around twenty-four dollars a month, and add a personalized health coach will run you a little under thirty-five dollars a month.
+Depending on how many months of plans you pick (one or three months, with three-month plans at the lower rate) how much you pay will vary.
+For the digital-only plan, you pay a little over three dollars a week, or about twelve dollars a month; with a workshop, you’ll pay around twenty-four dollars a month, and adding a personalized health coach will run you a little under thirty-five dollars a month.

 Overall, Weight Watchers is by far more affordable than Noom.

 Luckily, due to their digital model, both Weight Watchers and Noom offer plans that keep your individual needs in mind.
 Both ask for weight and activity levels and connect you with plans catered to your individual needs.
 But there are a few areas where the two plans differ.

 - Noom provides not only a diet plan that is personalized to your needs and preferences but also courses meant to help you eat healthier in areas you may be struggling.
-Noom, no matter what plan you sign up for, offers a coach as well as connection with a larger community to meet your overall fitness long-term goals.
+Noom, no matter what plan you sign up for, offers a coach as well as a connection with a larger community to meet your overall fitness long-term goals.

 - Weight Watchers offers different levels of personalization depending on what plan you select.
-The basic digital plan provides food, activity and weight trackers based upon the statistics you provide and works somewhat like a tracking app.
-The next step up is the plan with workshops, which provides tips for following the diet as well as tips for long term weight maintenance.
+The basic digital plan provides food, activity, and weight trackers based on the statistics you provide and works somewhat like a tracking app.
+The next step up is the plan with workshops, which provides tips for following the diet as well as tips for long-term weight maintenance.
 The personal trainer plan allows you unlimited phone calls and texts to a trainer who can provide a schedule, habits, and nutritional and fitness tips.

 Overall, while Noom has some nice features, the bulk of them are somewhat hidden from plain view.
 Both Noom and Weight Watchers offer a personal coach and access to a larger community, and both offer either courses or workshops, depending on your subscription level.